veltzer/demos-linux/src/examples_standalone/lib_undefined_symbols/README.txt

 - when you link with a library that does satisfy it's own dependencies but which uses some other lib that does not satisfy it's own dependencies then you get no error even if you pass --no-undefined

+TODO:
+- demo the use of:
+	--allow-shlib-undefined
+	--no-allow-shlib-undefined